 This is a special kind of tamarind that is used only in ‘Kerala’ cuisine.
 The scientific name of this fruit is ‘garcinia’

 This is what Kodampuli looks like.

 Puli (pronounced ‘pulley’) means sour and usually refers to tamarind in southern Indian languages.
 Kodampuli is specifically used for Kerala fish curry.
 It is also termed ‘fish-puli’ and there is no substitute.
 Kodampuli has a wonderful smokey sourness* that is characteristic of Kerala fish dishes.
 I am yet to see a cookbook (in English) that correctly describes it, the closest has been a picture but no further explanation in the glossary.
-Kokum is sometimes noted as a substitute or as the equivalent, but it is neither.
+Kokum is sometimes noted as a close substitute.
 Kodampuli = Garcinia cambogia, Kokum = Garcinia indica, (- kokum is used as a sour agent (like tamarind) further north on the West coast of India in Maharashtrian cuisine.